 Motor vehicle drivers who cause or contribute to traffic accidents have longer reaction times to potential road dangers than other drivers.
 Although driver reaction times vary greatly between drivers and situations, safety experts suggest that drivers pay close attention to the time it takes to slow down and bring a vehicle to a safe stop.
-If you or a family member was seriously injured in car accident, or you lost a loved one, call a Las Vegas car accident attorney at Cogburn Law Offices today for a free case consultation.
+If you or a family member was seriously injured in a car accident, or you lost a loved one, call a Las Vegas car accident attorney at Cogburn Law today for a free case consultation.

 (Article continues below infographic)

 Highway traffic and safety engineers have developed general guidelines for vehicle stopping times and distances that are held as safety standards.
 Studies show that the total time to stop a vehicle is 5.4 to 6.4 seconds.
 This total accounts for a one-second delay in driver reaction time and a two-second delay in hitting the brakes.
 With an average of almost 6.5 seconds to stop a moving vehicle, the stopping distance could be as much as 302 feet, depending on vehicle speed.

 Safety engineers have established a formula: Stopping distance = thinking distance + braking distance.

 - Thinking distance – Thinking distance is the distance that the car travels before the driver reacts and applies the brakes.
 During this time, the car continues to move forward at the speed of travel.

 - Braking distance – The braking distance is the distance that it takes the car to come to a complete stop once the driver applies the brakes.